 To improve Primary Chinese, focus on three areas: daily vocabulary exposure through reading and conversation, structured composition practice with clear templates, and regular oral practice that builds confidence before fluency.
 Most students have difficulty not from lack of ability, but from insufficient exposure and practice outside the classroom.

-After teaching Primary Chinese for over a decade at Ancourage Academy, I have noticed the same patterns.
+After years of teaching Primary Chinese at Ancourage Academy, our team has noticed the same patterns.
 Parents say their child "just doesn't like Chinese" or "isn't a Chinese person."
 But when we dig deeper, the issue is almost always fixable.
 One P4 student came to us barely able to write a paragraph.
 Within a term, she was completing full compositions independently.
 Her secret?
 Not talent — just the right approach.

 Why Do So Many Children Struggle with Chinese?